nortikin/sverchok/docs/nodes/generator/plane.rst

 Parameters
 ----------

-All parameters can be given by the node or an external input.
+All parameters except **Separate** can be given by the node or an external input.

 +--------------+---------------+-------------+----------------------------------------------------+